instamotion/recruitment-task/docs/backend.md

 - API should be done via [GraphQL](https://graphql.org/)
 - use TypeScript for your projects
 - use GraphQL for API
+- add caching layer for the requests where it makes sense
 - use best practices for code structure
 - make sure your code is well tested
 - provide documentation with step by step on how to run the project locally